Dance World Cup – 2025 Rules – Updated September 2024

 JGSBC Junior Small Group Classical Ballet and Repertoire 5 - 10 3 MIN 17 years and under

-JGSL Junior Small Group Lyrical 4-10 3 MIN 17 years and under
+JGSE Junior Small Group Contemporary 4 - 10 3 MIN 17 years and under

-JGSE Junior Small Group Contemporary 4-10 3 MIN 17 years and under
+JGSL Junior Small Group Lyrical 4 - 10 3 MIN 17 years and under

-JGSW Junior Small Group Show Dance 4-10 3 MIN 17 years and under
+JGSW Junior Small Group Showstopper 4 - 10 3 MIN 17 years and under

-JGSH Junior Small Group Street Dance and Commercial 4-10 3 MIN 17 years and under
+JGSH Junior Small Group Street Dance 4 - 10 3 MIN 17 years and under

 JGLBC Junior Large Group Classical Ballet and Repertoire 11+ 3 MIN 30 SEC 17 years and under